What to Wear for Your Maternity Session: Timeless & Trendy Outfits for 2025

 This pose was actually mama’s idea and turned out to be one of my favorite images.
 Because we started her session around an hour before sunset, the light hit her perfectly for this image.
 When I recommend we start your session late in the evening, it is for a reason. :)

-If your partner or other children are joining the session, choose mama’s dress first, and then choose a color palette and build around it.
+If you have a family of three, or family of four, choose mama’s dress first, and then choose a color palette and build around it.
 You don’t need to all wear the same color (I highly recomment you don’t)—just stay within similar tones.
 Think of one soft muted color, then add neutrals to support it.
 Soft blues, greens, and warm neutrals often work well together.

 Pro tip: Avoid jeans or sneakers for adults unless it’s a casual lifestyle shoot.
 Barefoot and natural looks are often best in studio, so no need to spend money on any expensive shoes!
 Also remember your feet might start to swell then, and tight high heeled shoes might not be your best friend.